acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

 * the generally recommended goal of using the latest stable version of an actively developed/supported upstream component

-  * as projects evolve/fork, which upstream component versioh should be used
+  * as projects evolve/fork, which upstream component version should be used
   * which versions are compatible with the Acumos platform and OneClick toolset
   * how much effort, if any, is required to update the OneClick toolset for newer versions